uwescience/HackWeek-Writeup/paper.md

 ### What to do before

 - WAY BEFORE: get IRB approval to track and study participants!
 This is a hard one, but very, very valuable.

 - How to find the right space for a hack week

 - Outcome planning

 - Funding

 - Importance of (student) travel grants

 - Contemporary triviality of fundraising!
+[ARIEL: Is that really a thing?
+Maybe only true for Astro?]

 - Duration of event (since not all will be week long)

 ### What to do during

 - Properties of a good tutorial / how to include expert participants in teaching

 - Facilitating break-out sessions

 - Facilitating hack sessions

+- Recording what happens (e.g., video, the role of social media)

 ### What to do after

 - Follow-up survey and feedback

 - Track publications and people

 - Maintain email contact and build the hacking community.

 ## Measures of success

 - See notes on IRB above; maybe expand on that here.

 - How to evaluate a hack week?

 - What are measures of success?
 How do we define success in the first place?

 ## Dos and Donts

 - A place to put in small things that work or DON'T work.

 - If something is a big point, it should get a section above.

 - If something is a small point, it can live here in a grab-bag of points.

 ## Conclusions and Discussion